 - An authorized IoT device with an MPS subscription.

-NOTE 3: In this case of an IoT device with an MPS subscription, subscription related information stored in the IoT device is used to allow invocation/revocation of MPS through machine interactions that may not directly involve a human MPS Service User.
+NOTE 3: The MPS subscription related information is associated with the IoT device’s HPLMN subscription and is either stored in the IoT device and the HPLMN, or only in the HPLMN to allow invocation/revocation of MPS through machine interactions possibly without involving a human. .

 Upon invocation of MPS, the system shall provide preferential treatment for access and core network resources associated with the session (i.e., signalling and media bearer related resources within a domain and across domains), including, when applicable, priority treatment towards an enterprise network supporting MPS.